 Courses, Specializations, or Professional Certificates that are part of the Initiative offering are not-for-credit.
 Some accredited institutions may offer academic credit in connection with the completion of offerings like those made available in the Initiative program.
 If you are interested in learning more about academic credit, you should contact the accredited institution that you are interested in directly to discuss their policies for recognizing prior learning for credit.

 13. What can I expect to get when I complete a Course, Specialization, or Certificate Program?

-For Courses, Specializations, or Certificate Programs where certificates are made available for completion, learners who complete before December 31, 2020, can expect to receive a shareable certificate of completion, see below:
+For Courses, Specializations, or Certificate Programs where certificates are made available for completion, learners who complete before Access End Date (see Question 6), can expect to receive a shareable certificate of completion, see below: